fuma-nama/B-JDA/README.md

 - #### Half-Auto update:
   You can call `ui.updateHooks` or `ui.editAndUpdate` manually to update hooks

-  Make sure you are calling `ui.editAndUpdate(event)` when you are replaying to an event,
+  Make sure you are calling `ui.editAndUpdate(event)` when you are replying to an event,

   it is equal to `state.update(event)`
   ```kotlin